Skip to main content

 • 3 exercises max per workout

-• Set out workout clothes the night before - Make the decision when your executive function is working
+• Set out workout clothes the night before — make the decision when your executive function is actually working

-Remember: A simple workout you actually do beats a perfect workout you skip.
+A simple workout you do beats a perfect workout you skip.

 3. Use External Accountability

 ADHD makes internal accountability incredibly difficult.
-We're amazing at letting ourselves down.
-But we're terrible at letting other people down.
+We're good at letting ourselves down.
+We're terrible at letting other people down.

 Leverage this: